Archive for category: Sheds

 Hurricane Ties

-Hurricane ties are often required components in homes in areas prone to severe windy weather.
-If your residential or commercial buildings need hurricane ties, then you should also consider them for your outdoor structures.
-Hurricane ties, which are nailed to the bottom of a rafter or truss and connect to the wall plate, work to prevent the uplifting of trusses.
+Hurricane ties are often used in homes in areas prone to severe windy weather.
+So, if your residential or commercial buildings need hurricane ties, then you should also consider them for your outdoor structures.
+Nail hurricane ties are to the bottom of a rafter or truss and connect to the wall plate to prevent the uplifting of trusses.

 Seismic Ties

 Like hurricane ties, seismic ties help hold things together—literally—when things shake up.
-Regions that could be impacted by an earthquake use seismic ties to secure items to walls.
+Regions impacted by earthquakes use seismic ties to secure items to walls.
 For example: machinery, appliances, desks, filing cabinets or shelving.